A simple plugin system for async applications

 - Implement the dummy coros in a separate module or class and decorate them with

 - Non-implemented hooks result in the default implementation being called.

 - Registering multiple implementations of the same hook raises an exception.

 In this story, your name is Wallace, you are implementing an awesome async application accepting plugins.
 Your user, Gromit, wants to make use of your plugin system to inject his custom parsing logic.

 You must first define the signature of each hook function, for instance in a separate pluginspecs.py file:

-from typing import AsyncIterator, Optional import aiohook @aiohook.spec async def tokenize(sentence: str) -> AsyncIterator[str]: # Describe the purpose of the hook, arguments etc in the docstring """Split string of characters into individual tokens.""" # workaround for python's type system inability to declare a generator # function without a body with a 'yield' somewhere yield @aiohook.spec async def transform_token(word: str) -> Optional[str]: """Preprocess each raw token, for instance as a normalization step."""
+from typing import Sequence, Optional import aiohook @aiohook.spec async def tokenize(sentence: str) -> Sequence[str]: # Describe the purpose of the hook, arguments etc in the docstring """Split string of characters into individual tokens.""" # No implementation here, this is just a function spec @aiohook.spec async def transform_token(word: str) -> Optional[str]: """Preprocess each raw token, for instance as a normalization step."""